Esther7171/Web-Application-Penetration-Testing/Check-List/readme.md

 * [ ] Test for user-accessible authentication history
 * [ ] Test for out-of channel notification of account lockouts and successful password changes
 * [ ] Test for consistent authentication across applications with shared authentication schema / SSO
+* [ ] Test credential entry with correct and incorrect username/password combinations, and verify the responses and response codes.
 ## Session Management
 * [ ] Establish how session management is handled in the application (eg, tokens in cookies, token in URL)
 * [ ] Check session tokens for cookie flags (httpOnly and secure)